Mature Masculine

 Self-touch: The Lover explores his body with gentle, curious hands.
 He notices texture, temperature, tension, pleasure.

-Movement exploration: The Lover discovers different ways of moving and notices what feels good.
+Movement exploration: The Lover discovers ways of moving and notices what feels good.
 He stretches, dances, walks, swims—paying attention to how his body responds.

 Sensation mapping: The Lover notices where he feels tension, pleasure, numbness, pain.
 He maps his body's landscape.